FRIEND MANAGEMENT

 Cover-pic

-Gamers need a way to effectively manage their social connections to promote a safe and inclusive gaming community.
+Gamers need a way to easily connect with friends for rich experience and effectively manage their social connections to promote a safe and inclusive gaming community.

 Design principles